shaj13/raft/README.md

 - [ ] add wg for daemon remove memebr
 - [ ] validate quorm availbalete by calclulte it without learners
 - [ ] renmae cluster to node
-- [ ] fix all logs that have raft.rpc
 - [ ] close gc when closing disk
 - [ ] add tcp rpc
 - [ ] check the conf change v2 in etcd